AndN0tOr/AES_SV/README.md

 # AES_SV

 This project was a Verilog implementation of the Advanced Encryption Standard (AES).
-It is my personal projec.
+It is my personal project.

+I'm trying to adapt this project with the SystemVerilog language and UVM testbench framework to develop a more robust and scalable verification environment.

+Project structure:
+- rtl: contains the Verilog design files.
+- tb: contains the SystemVerilog testbench files.